w3c/wai-media-guide/planning.md

 ## Checklists

-The four checklists below cover audio-only content and video content, and pre-recorded and live.
+The  checklists below cover audio-only content and video content, and pre-recorded and live.
 They include:
 * what is needed to meet user needs
 * what is required in Web Content Accessibility Guidelines (WCAG) at Level A, AA, and AAA. _(For an explanation of all that, jump down to the [Standards section of this page](#standards).)_

 The links go to a web page in this resource with details on understanding and implementing each thing.

+{::nomarkdown}
+{% include box.html type="start" title="All Audio and Video Media" class="highlighted" id="all-media" %}
+{:/}

 ![]({{ "/assets/images/checkbox.svg" | relative_url }}) The **[Media player](/design-develop/media/player) (A)** needs to support accessibility.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

 ### <img src="{{ "/content-images/wai-media-guide/audio.png" | relative_url }}" alt="" style="height:1.1em">  Audio-only Checklists